Durability in Military Training: Build It Without Injury

 4. Recovery Systems

 Sleep, nutrition, hormonal status, and stress management all influence how quickly the body adapts and responds to repeated stress.
+In the field this is where durability is usually lost, not from a single hard session, but from stacking hard days on four hours of sleep until adaptation stops and breakdown starts.
 Without recovery, acute gains quickly turn into chronic loss.

 Common Misconceptions in Military Conditioning